Kim Anderson (professor)

+Kim Anderson is a Canadian academic.

-Kim Anderson was born and raised in Ottawa, Ontario.
+She was born and raised in Ottawa, Ontario.
 Her paternal grandmother, Catherine Anne Sanderson (b.1902) was the granddaughter of the Métis voyageur, Thomas Sanderson.
-Her paternal grandfather, James E. Anderson (b.1899), came from a long line of marriages among Indigenous peoples spanning over five generations.
-Kim Anderson's work in educational tourism, community-based education, and cross cultural education afforded her many travels in her youth.
-But, when she became a mother in 1995, she began to research and write about motherhood and culture-based understandings of Indigenous womanhood.
+Anderson has worked in educational tourism, community-based education, and cross-cultural education.
+When she became a mother in 1995, she began to research and write about motherhood and culture-based understandings of Indigenous womanhood.

-Kim Anderson is an associate professor at the University of Guelph, and is affiliated with the Department of Family Relations and Human Development in the College of Social and Applied Human Sciences.
-Anderson is an Indigenous (Metis) scholar with a research focus on Indigenous mothering, Indigenous feminism, Indigenous masculinities, and Indigenous knowledge in urban settings.
-She holds the Canada Research Chair in Indigenous Relationships, and leads a research team exploring the Indigenous concept of “all my relations" - an Indigenous expression of gratitude and connection - and how these relationships are developed and maintained among urban Indigenous populations.
+Anderson is a professor at the University of Guelph, and is affiliated with the Department of Family Relations and Applied Nutrition in the College of Social and Applied Human Sciences.
+Anderson is Métis and her research focused on Indigenous mothering, Indigenous feminism, Indigenous masculinities, and Indigenous knowledge in urban settings.
+She holds the Canada Research Chair in Indigenous Relationality and Storied Practice.

 She received her PhD in history from the University of Guelph in 2010, where her doctoral work focused on the role of Anishinaabek life stage teachings among northern Algonquin women as a site for Indigenous peoples to decolonise and construct healthier futures.
-Her M.A. is in Adult Education and Sociology and Equity Studies from University of Toronto's Ontario Institute for Studies in Education, and she earned an Honours B.A. as an English Specialist from the University of Toronto as well.
+Her M.A. is in Adult Education and Sociology and Equity Studies from University of Toronto's Ontario Institute for Studies in Education, and she previously earned a B.A. as an English Specialist also from the University of Toronto.

 Anderson has also worked as a consultant for Indigenous organizations and communities for twenty years.

 Career

-Anderson joined the Department of Family Relations and Applied Nutrition at University of Guelph in 2017 and earned a Canada Research Chair in Indigenous Relationships in 2018 that runs through 2023.
-She aims to "Indigenize the campus" through a range of programs including language training, food and medicine gardens on campus, and ceremonial spaces.
+Anderson joined the Department of Family Relations and Applied Nutrition at the University of Guelph in 2017 and earned a Canada Research Chair in Indigenous Relationships in 2018 that ran through 2023 and then was renewed as a chair in Indigenous Relationality and Storied Practice.
+She has worked to indigenize the campus through a range of programs including language training, food and medicine gardens on campus, and ceremonial spaces.

-Anderson has published multiple single- and co-authored books, including:
+Anderson has authored and edited multiple books, including: